Theme: “How?”

 8. How Do We Walk in Obedience to Christ?

 Paul says our thoughts must be brought into captivity to the obedience of Christ.
 The goal is not merely to feel better.
+The goal is obedience.
+A thought has been taken captive when it no longer leads us away from Christ, but is made to submit to Him.

 “But be doers of the word, and not hearers only, deceiving yourselves.”